 where the expectation is taken over the channel realizations.

-In addition, we use \eqref{eq:power_consumption_model} to represent the overall power consumption.
+In addition, we use \eqref{eq:power_consumption_model} to model the overall power consumption.
 Then, the corresponding EE maximization problem can be formulated as

-where $k_1$, $k_2 \in \{1, 2, \cdots, K\}$ and $l \in \{1, 2, \cdots, L\}$.
+where $k_1$, $k_2 \in \{1, 2, \ldots, K\}$ and $l \in \{1, 2, \ldots, L\}$.
 Note that in problem $\bar{\cP}_1$, we utilize the same power consumption notations $W_{\text{c},u}$, $W_{\text{BS}}$, and $W_{\text{S}}$ as those in the instantaneous CSI case.
-As they are all constants, they will not affect the following optimization development. $\bar{\cP}_1$ is challenging to tackle because \eqref{eq:statistical_model_P1_a} exhibits a concave-linear fractional structure and \eqref{eq:statistical_P1_b} is a non-convex constraint.
+Since they are all constants, they will not affect the following optimization development. $\bar{\cP}_1$ is challenging to tackle because \eqref{eq:statistical_model_P1_a} exhibits a concave-linear fractional structure and \eqref{eq:statistical_P1_b} is a non-convex constraint.
 In addition, the expectation operation in \eqref{eq:statistical_model_P1_a} further increases the computational overhead.
-In the following, we aim to cope with the foregoing difficulties for handling the EE optimization problem in $\bar{\cP}_1$.
+In the following, we aim to cope with the foregoing difficulties to obtain the EE maximization in $\bar{\cP}_1$.
 Note that when $\xi_u$, $\forall u \in \cU$, is set as zero, problem $\bar{\cP}_1$ reduces to a SE optimization problem with statistical CSI.